azikus/HelloWorld/README.md

 }
 ```

-It serves as a starting point for those who are looking to learn programming, and it is designed to be easy to understand and modify.

 # Structure
 Dodati nas primjer docs-a
 * "src": The source code of the project, including the main script.